gagneurlab/drop/README.md

 snakemake -n # dryrun
 snakemake
 ```
 Once the pipeline has run through, you will find the output in the `$HOME/drop_demo/Output`.
 It will consist of processed data, results and HTML pages.
 In order to view the complete HTML summary, open `$HOME/drop_demo/Output/htmlOutput/drop_demo_index.html` in the browser.
+Please note that this is a very small subset of the data used in the manuscript (100 samples and all chromosomes).

 Expected runtime: 25 min